realmagicgreen/magicgreen11ty/src/articles/2018-05-14-building-with-bamboo.md

 >"In China, eucalyptus can grow at three to four meters a year, which is very impressive for timber.
 But building-quality bamboo will grow between six and 10 meters in that time,"_Terry Sunderland, scientist at the Centre for International Forestry Research in Indonesia_

 {% assign name = '-04' %}
-{% include partials/image.html, name: name, caption: 'Madrid Barajas Airport' %}
+{% include 'partials/image.html', name: 'name', caption: 'Madrid Barajas Airport' %}